Cable Lock: Why you should never buy one!

 Never, ever, secure your bike with a cable lock!

-Now, if you've arrived on this page because you're considering buying a cable lock, I know how you're feeling, because I've been in the same position.
+If you've landed on this page because you're thinking of buying a one of these locks, I know how you're feeling, because I've been in the same position.

 As far as I remember, my thinking at the time was: "my bike's not that expensive or desirable, so a thief won't be too interested in it".
 And also: "the shop wouldn't be selling these locks if they're not reasonably secure".